tytydraco/yessleep/out/I_Really_Shouldnt_Have_Exceeded_My_Email_Size_Limit_at_Work.md

 "Just checking in to see how the Main Street bridge demolition project is coming along."
 He ran his right hand through his graying beard.
 "Wouldn't want to see that project get off track," he said.

 "No, no," I replied.
 "Of course.
-But actually, something else has been going on and I'm not sure who to turn to here.
+But actually, something else has been going on and I'm not sure who to turn to.
 Would you mind chatting back in your office?"

 He checked his watch.
 "I suppose I have the time if you do," he replied.
 As I got up to follow him out of the room, the familiar ringing sound of new emails assaulted my ears.
 I looked at my computer and it was warning after warning after warning.